 Grades 5 - 8

-The Upper School builds upon the four-year pattern of the Lower School curriculum, continuing a language-focused approach and including multi-modal learning strategies such as simulations, lectures, projects, and class discussions.
+The Upper School curriculum builds on the four-year pattern of the Lower School curriculum, continuing a language-focused approach and including multi-modal learning strategies such as simulations, projects, and class discussions.
 The more advanced study is developmentally appropriate and supportive of individual learning styles.

 Upper School students participate in Specials classes such as Art, Spanish, Physical Activity (PA), Music, and Theater.
 Milestones in the Upper School include the 5th Grade Greek Olympics, the medieval banquet, major musical theater productions, camping trips, Head of School fitness testing, annual Science Fair, and Project Weeks at the end of the school year.

 Social-emotional learning is also a noteworthy piece of our students’ education.
 In countless facets of life at school, we work with students on developing communication skills, self-reflection, leadership, responsibility, and grit; utilizing structured problem-solving; addressing struggles and challenges; taking risks and trying new things; and ultimately embracing the whole person.

 Accomplishments across disciplines—whether in the arts, athletics, academics, or leadership—are recognized and supported as an important part of early adolescent development.
 Through participation in intramural and travel sports teams, public speaking, major theater productions, concerts, and other collaborative endeavors, students learn to challenge themselves and be resilient and accountable to classmates, teammates, coaches, and leaders.